-We will first focus on what exactly cookies are and how they work.
-It would be easy for you to understand the test cases for testing cookies when you have clear understanding of how cookies work?
-How cookies stored on hard drive?
+Primarily we will focus on what exactly cookies are and how they work.
+It would be easy for you to understand the test cases for testing cookies when you have a clear understanding of how cookies work?
+How cookies get stored on hard drive?
 And how can we edit cookie settings?

-Cookie is small information stored in text file on user’s hard drive by web server.
-This information is later used by web browser to retrieve information from that machine.
+Cookie is a small information stored in a text file on user’s hard drive by web server.
+This information is later used by the web browser to retrieve information from that machine.
 Generally cookie contains personalized user data or information that is used to communicate between different web pages.

 Why Cookies are used?

 Cookies are nothing but the user’s identity and are used to track where the user navigated throughout the web site pages.
 The communication between web browser and web server is stateless.

 For example if you are accessing domain http://www.example.com/1.html then web browser will simply query to example.com web server for the page 1.html.
 Next time if you type page as http://www.example.com/2.html then new request is send to example.com web server for sending 2.html page and web server does not know anything about to whom the previous page 1.html served.

 What if you want the previous history of this user communication with the web server?
 You need to maintain the user state and interaction between web browser and web server somewhere.
 This is where cookie comes into picture.
 Cookies serve the purpose of maintaining the user interactions with web server.

 The HTTP protocol used to exchange information files on the web is used to maintain the cookies.
 There are two types of HTTP protocol.
 Stateless HTTP and Stateful HTTP protocol.
 Stateless HTTP protocol does not keep any record of previously accessed web page history.
 While Stateful HTTP protocol do keep some history of previous web browser and web server interactions and this protocol is used by the cookies to maintain the user interactions.

 Here is one example of the code that is used to write cookie and can be placed inside any HTML page: